How to get back into working out

 How to compare gym memberships

-If you’re thinking of joining a gym, you’ll want to compare membership perks and prices among different facilities.
+If you’re thinking of joining a gym, compare membership perks and prices among different facilities.
 Here are a few tips to keep in mind:

 - Read gym contracts thoroughly to see what you’re signing up for.
 Be aware of all the fees involved, including sign-up and cancellation fees, as well as the cost to freeze memberships.

 - Some chain gyms offer two types of memberships.
-Single-location memberships are less expensive, whereas multi-gym memberships are often pricier.
-However, it’s worth considering the latter if you travel often or live near several locations.
+Single-location memberships are less expensive, while multi-gym memberships are often pricier.
+However, it’s worth considering them if you travel often or live near several locations.

-- Certain gyms include fitness classes as part of their membership perks; however, others charge separate “drop-in” fees for each class you take.
+- Some gyms include fitness classes as part of their membership perks; others charge separate “drop-in” fees for each class you take.

-If you’re over the age of 65, you may be eligible for a SilverSneakers membership through some Medicare Advantage plans.
+If you’re over 65, you may be eligible for a SilverSneakers membership through some Medicare Advantage plans.
 SilverSneakers is a health and fitness program that lets you join participating gyms for free and use most, if not all, of their amenities.

-According to Healthline, thousands of gyms nationwide participate in SilverSneakers.
-To find a SilverSneakers location near you, visit their website.
+Thousands of gyms nationwide participate in SilverSneakers.
+To find a SilverSneakers location near you, visit the website.

 What you need to buy to get back into working out